Skip to content

 In some types of work, changing jobs a lot is normal.
 This is true in the hospitality sector (like bartending, serving, hosting), in retail jobs, in some kinds of sales and customer support work, and some kinds of personal or homecare support (like PSW or cleaning work).

-Usually, these jobs don’t require too much specialized training, there are lots of jobs available, they’re all pretty similar to each other, and often people get new jobs through their friends.
+Usually, these jobs don’t require too much specialized training, there’s lots of work available, the jobs are all pretty similar, and people often get new jobs through friend networks.
 That makes it easy to move around.

 For people in jobs like that, quitting can be a pretty easy decision.
 Those people usually quit quickly and don’t say why they’re leaving.